Client Onboarding Checklist for an MSP

 3. Send your client a Welcome Packet

-One of the more important msp client onboarding best practices is to share helpful product guides, in-depth case studies, and comprehensive knowledge base articles to highlight the several use cases of your offering.
+One of the more critical MSP client onboarding best practices is to share helpful product guides, in-depth case studies, and comprehensive knowledge base articles to highlight the several use cases of your offering.
 What will working with you look like?
 Reiterate the terms of your contract in the Welcome Packet and highlight the working process.

 You may choose to share your welcome packet via email or jazz things up by creating a branded PDF.